Chingu-cohorts/voyage-wiki-chgmgt/Voyage-Roadmap.md

 > Feel free to message @chance if your team is having a tough time with this.

+> People often think that the Team-Lead should be the most knowledgeable member, but we have not found that to be the case at all.
+We will provide support and resources so that anyone can take on this role.

 *A Chingu-Facilitator will reach out after the first week to find out who is the Team-Lead.
 Teams that can't decide on a Team-Lead may be subject to closure as progress is tough without someone invested in moving it forward.*.

 ## #4 — Brainstorm Project Options